EugeneOnTheEdge/RandomStuffs/README.md

 # RandomStuffs
-Here comes my collections of small projects!
+Here comes my collections of small projects! (each folder contains a single project)